process-engine/documentation/quick-start/hands-on/sending-mail.md

 # Sending Mail

-> TODO: link to "Consuming an REST API"

-Continue with the example from (Consuming an REST API).
+Continue with the example from [Consuming an HTTP REST API](consuming-rest-api.md).

 We now update the user-task, so that the user will be given a choice to accept or cancel.